awsdocs/amazon-s3-userguide/doc_source/acl-overview.md

 Asia Pacific \(Tokyo\)
 Europe \(Ireland\)
 South America \(São Paulo\)
-For a list of all the Amazon S3 supported regions and endpoints, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the *AWS General Reference*\.
+For a list of all the Amazon S3 supported regions and endpoints, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the *Amazon Web Services General Reference*\.

 **Example: Email Address**
 For example, the following `x-amz-grant-read` header grants the AWS accounts identified by email addresses permissions to read object data and its metadata: